 These great mini clips were in the paper crafts/embellishments aisle at Michaels, I hot glued them to basic metal thumbtacks.
 They can hold a stack of papers and won't damage homework, photos, artwork - things we may not want a hole poked through.

 Organization wise, the mini command center is mostly for the kids' schedule and to help them be responsible.

 I created a printable for a simple weekday schedule, one which won't change much from week to week.
 The first day it was hanging up - I hadn't even told the kids yet - and my 7 year old went around telling the other kids which uniform they needed that day.
 SUCCESS, haha!

-The custom framed piece comes with brackets and all you need for hanging.
-Eventually I’d like to hang this in the hallway after we paint over the purple walls. :) For now, it is in the boys’ room hanging from our nifty picture rail.
+Eventually I'd like to hang this in the hallway after we paint over the purple walls. 🙂 For now, it is in the boys' room hanging from our nifty picture rail.
 Their room is at the top of the stairs and easily accessed by all the kids.

 I'm so happy with how our custom bulletin board turned out, and how it's added organization in the midst of chaos.
 The older kids have been using it daily to check their schedule without my help, and I can focus on helping the younger kids.
 I think our kids crave predictability and responsibility, so far this little space has done just that!